hjf/wonderq_challenge/README.md

 Using a dedicated queuing system would allow for much greater flexibility.
 Some queuing systems offer guaranteed data delivery, and can even deliver different types of messages to different clients.
 Features such as group delivery, QoS, partitioning, data type flexibility and much more, will be better suited by other solutions.

+Lastly, since this is a **polling** queue, it's almost *by definition* not really designed to be an high-performance solution.
+Having hundreds of consumers constantly polling the queue for more work will significantly degrade performance.
+A workaround for this would be to implement WebSocket-based communication for the queue, following the pub-sub pattern.
+This would certainly increase performance in an environment where there are potentially thousands of consumers, to avoid polling.
+This kind of solution should be relatively easy to add to the HTTP API.

 ### Who is this product for, then?

 This solution is by no means useless.
 It will perform decently, and it's very easy to integrate.
 As Docker service, it can be ready in seconds.
 No configuration is needed *because the queue itself provides none*.
 Under the design considerations and assumptions, this service, as limited as it is, will be *good enough* for most users.